Work-Connect-Discord-Developers/work-connect-bot/README.md

 _To name the `commits`, `issues` and `pull requests` we are using the [Conventional Commits](https://www.conventionalcommits.org/) specification, it must follow that structure._

+## Keep your Fork updated

+When you have the Fork repository cloned on your PC, the first thing you have to do is create a remote to `work-connect/work-connect-bot` using:`git remote add upstream https://github.com/work-connect/work-connect-bot.git` (You only have to do this the first time you clone the repository).

+Then every time a change is made in `work-connect/work-connect-bot` and you want to bring it to your fork use the following commands:

+1. `git pull upstream dev`
+2. `git push`

+**Note:** remember to be located within the branch you wanna update.

+As a good practice, it is always recommended to execute these two commands before starting to work, _(just in case there is any change)_:

+1. `git pull upstream dev`
+2. `gil pull`

 ## Command template

 The commands are inside the directory `/src/commands/`, each command has its file `command_name.ts`.